James Dean: Youth culture and music

 Numerous commentators have asserted that Dean had a singular influence on the development of rock and roll music.
-According to David R. Shumway, a researcher in American culture and cultural theory at Carnegie Mellon University, Dean was the first iconic figure of youthful rebellion and "a harbinger of youth-identity politics".
+According to David R. Shumway, a researcher in American culture and cultural theory at Carnegie Mellon University, Dean was the first notable figure of youthful rebellion and "a harbinger of youth-identity politics".
 The persona Dean projected in his movies, especially Rebel Without a Cause, influenced Elvis Presley and many other musicians who followed, including the American rockers Eddie Cochran and Gene Vincent.

 In their book, Live Fast, Die Young: The Wild Ride of Making Rebel Without a Cause, Lawrence Frascella and Al Weisel wrote, "Ironically, though Rebel had no rock music on its soundtrack, the film's sensibility—and especially the defiant attitude and effortless cool of James Dean—would have a great impact on rock.
 The music media would often see Dean and rock as inextricably linked [...]
-The industry trade magazine Music Connection even went so far as to call Dean 'the first rock star'."
+The industry trade magazine Music Connection even went so far as to call Dean 'the first rock star.'"

 As rock and roll became a revolutionary force that affected the culture of countries around the world, Dean acquired a mythic status that cemented his place as a rock and roll icon.
 Dean himself listened to music ranging from African tribal music to the modern classical music of Stravinsky and Bartók, as well as to contemporary singers such as Frank Sinatra.
 While the magnetism and charisma manifested by Dean onscreen appealed to people of all ages and sexuality, his persona of youthful rebellion provided a template for succeeding generations of youth to model themselves on.

 In his book, The Origins of Cool in Postwar America, Joel Dinerstein describes how Dean and Marlon Brando eroticized the rebel archetype in film, and how Elvis Presley, following their lead, did the same in music.
 Dinerstein details the dynamics of this eroticization and its effect on teenage girls with few sexual outlets.
 Presley said in a 1956 interview with Lloyd Shearer for Parade magazine, "I've made a study of Marlon Brando.
 And I've made a study of poor Jimmy Dean.
 I've made a study of myself, and I know why girls, at least the young 'uns, go for us.
 We're sullen, we're broodin', we're something of a menace.
 I don't understand it exactly, but that's what the girls like in men.
 I don't know anything about Hollywood, but I know you can't be sexy if you smile.
 You can't be a rebel if you grin."